ConradoConv/timerconsulting/README.md

 **Use GPT Engineer**

-Simply visit the GPT Engineer project at [GPT Engineer](Insira aqui a nova URL do seu projeto GPT Engineer) and start prompting.
+Simply visit the GPT Engineer project at [GPT Engineer](Insira aqui a nova URL do seu projeto GPT Engineer) and start prompting

 Changes made via gptengineer.app will be committed automatically to this repo.